nhoughto5/DeadEarth/README.md

     public class AIWaypointNetwork : MonoBehaviour {
         public List<Transform> Waypoints = new List<Transform>();
     }

+##### Waypoint Paths
+In order to get unity to render our waypoint paths we must create an editor script which modifies the way the unity editor renders components.
+An editor script is a C# script that MUST be within a folder named 'Editor'.
+It does not matter where this folder is in the heirarchy, infact you can have multiple.
+Unity treats each as one single folder.

+An editor script class extends the [Editor](https://docs.unity3d.com/ScriptReference/Editor.html) class.
+The details of the complete script can be seen [here](https://github.com/nhoughto5/DeadEarth/tree/master/Assets/Dead%20Earth/Editor).

 ##### Notes and Definitions
 - [Voxel](http://whatis.techtarget.com/definition/voxel): A voxel is a unit of graphic information that defines a point in three-dimensional space.
 A cube of space or a polygon on a 2D mesh.